 Although the administration has the authority to apply the regulation without Congressional approval, opponents are expected to challenge it in court and perhaps take it to congress.
 Conservatives and business groups against the increase argue that it would, among other things, restrict business growth and employee productivity.

 Despite the critics’ public aversion to Obama’s proposal, he remains intent on passing the law by 2016, saying, “In this country, a hard day’s work deserves a fair day’s pay.
 That’s at the heart of what it means to be middle class in America.”

 The administration will likely begin to release details on this proposal next Tuesday, and The President will officially announce this sweeping change during his Wisconsin visit next Thursday.

 If you are in need of business litigation, contact us to schedule a free, no-obligation consultation with one our experienced litigation attorneys.
-We offer convenient meeting times at any of our four regional law offices in Albany, Troy, Latham and Saratoga Springs, NY.
+We offer convenient meeting times at any of our four regional law offices in Albany, Troy, Schenectady and Saratoga Springs, NY.

 The E. Stewart Jones Hacker Murphy legal team is available 24/7 for emergency situations by calling (518) 274-5820.